Your Road Map to Breaking Free From Chronic Pain

 How to begin to move forward:

-1. Pain Science.
+1. Learn About Pain Science.
 Just by consciously learning more and understanding what pain is, where it comes from and how it behaves has been shown in research studies to improve a persons pain experience and begin to re-establish healthy physical activity and movement habits when compared to groups of people who did nothing or just did an exercise program.
 Here are some resources I recommend to get started.
-If you’re not up for reading a book, do a search for free podcasts interviews that the authors of these books did on your favorite streaming app.
+If you’re not up for reading a book, most of these books are available on audiobook.
+You can also do a search for free podcasts interviews that the authors of these books did on your favorite streaming app.

 Mosely explain pain